How to Choose a WetLink Penetrator

 Introduction

 We love the WetLink Penetrator product line, and we think you will too!
 The WetLink Penetrator (WLP) enables us to seal the wide variety of cables that are found in our products.
-We’ve found it so useful that we’ve provided you with a full range of WLP sizes for your own projects, covering cable diameter sizes from 3.7 to 9.8 mm, with more to come in the future.
+We’ve found it so useful that we’ve provided you with a full range of WLP sizes for your own projects, covering cable diameter sizes from 3.7 to 9.8 mm.

 WLP-promo-3

-We’ve learned a lot about what makes a reliable cable seal underwater, and we want to share with you what we’ve learned through this guide.
-We’ll cover how the product line works, how to choose the right WLP size for your cable using our technical specification tables, and things to check for during and after assembly to make sure you won’t have a leak!
+Throughout the development of WLP, we’ve learned a lot about what makes a reliable cable seal underwater, and we want to share with you what we’ve learned through this guide.
+We’ll cover how the product line works, how to choose the right WLP size for your cable, and things to check for during and after assembly to make sure your WLP will work properly.

-Our testing so far has shown that on correctly assembled WetLink Penetrators with properly sized cable, you can achieve a reliable seal that withstands hundreds of cycles to 950 msw depth.
+Our testing so far has shown that on correctly assembled WetLink Penetrators, with properly sized cable, you can achieve a reliable seal that withstands hundreds of cycles to 950 meters depth.

 How WetLink Penetrator Works

 The WetLink Penetrator works by compressing a rubber seal around the cable, forming a watertight interface.
 It’s a simple concept, but there are a few things to know if you’re experimenting with your own cables.
-Let’s start by reviewing the names of different parts of a WLP assembly and parts of a cable that we will be referring to in this guide.
+Let’s start by reviewing the names of different parts of a WLP assembly and cable.

 Parts of a Cable